256x/ytpl/README.md

-# ytpl - CLI YouTube Music Player and Playlist Manager
+# ytpl – CLI Music Player and Playlist Manager (YouTube-based)
 [日本語版](README_jp.md)

 `ytpl` is a command-line YouTube music player that allows you to download music from YouTube and manage/play it locally.
 It features playlist functionality to organize and play your favorite tracks.